cancerberoSgx/cannabis/typescript-member-signatures/README.md

 # typescript-member-signatures

-Extract TypeScript interface members (recurse on its super interfaces)
+Command line tool to extract TypeScript interface members metadata.

+Recurse on all super interfaces.

+Useful to generate documentation automatically or when reflection over interfaces (like options) is needed.

+Optionally extract jsdoc descriptions as markdown.

 ## Contents